sony/genwarp/README.md

 We provide a complete example in [genwarp_inference.ipynb](examples/genwarp_inference.ipynb)

 To access a Jupyter Notebook running in a docker container, you may need to use the host's network.
-For further details, please refer the manual of Docker.
+For further details, please refer to the manual of Docker.

 ``` shell
 docker run --gpus=all -it --net host -v $(pwd):/workspace/genwarp -w /workspace/genwarp genwarp